 The only survivor was John King, who was taken in by the Aborigines until his rescue by the search party led by Alfred Howeth and Edwin Welch, who found King on October 15, 1861.
 He arrived in Melbourne hailed as a hero, receiving a gold watch and enough pension to buy a small house and marry.
 But sadly, he died in 1872 of tuberculosis at the age of thirty-three.

 It seems the tragedy of the expedition was due to incompetence, and they sealed their fate with the reluctance to accept the Aborigines' help or change their attitude towards them.
-Still, Burke and Wills were able with their maps, and findings are written in their journals allowed for expansion in Australia.
+Still, Burke and Wills were able with their maps, and the findings written in their journals allowed for expansion in Australia.

 Burial of Burke and Wills

 The rescue party later returned to Coopers Creek for the bones of Burke and Wills.
 They brought them to Melbourne for proper burial.
-A state funeral and procession was held on January 21, 1863, with 100,000 watching the procession.
+A state funeral and procession were held on January 21, 1863, with 100,000 watching the procession.
 They were buried in Melbourne General Cemetery.

-An anniversary silver coin was issued marking the 150 year anniversary of the expedition.
+An anniversary silver coin was issued marking the 150-year anniversary of the expedition.